Mentor interns assist the mentor staff at Wheatstone summer camps.

 - Recognizing personal limitations and requesting help when needed

-- Interning mentors are responsible to connect with and involve other students and staff members, especially those within their conference house.
+- Interning mentors are responsible to connect with and involve other students and staff members, especially those within their camp house.

-- Interns should expect to spend 10-20 hours preparing for the conference (i.e. reading and annotating the discussion text, watching the conference film, praying for students), and at least 2 hours filling out paperwork after the conference
+- Interns should expect to spend 10-20 hours preparing for the camp (i.e. reading and annotating the discussion text, watching the camp film, praying for students), and at least 2 hours filling out paperwork after the camp

 Term of Internship

-This is a 120-hour internship with Wheatstone Ministries' 2015 summer conferences at either Houston Baptist University (July 5-11) or Biola University (July 19-25).
-The internship begins at hire and ends with the fullfilment of duties at the following events:
+This is a 120-hour residential internship with Wheatstone Ministries' 2017 summer camp at Biola University (July 16-22).
+The internship begins at hire and ends with the fulfillment of duties at the following events:

-- Conference Week: working responsibilities start at 12:00pm on Sunday, and conclude at 12:00pm, Saturday.
+- Summer Camp Week: on-site, residential working responsibilities start at 12:00pm, Sunday, and conclude at 12:00pm, Saturday.

-- Staff Debriefing: a 1-2 hour review conducted either in-person or online and scheduled within two weeks of the conference at the earliest convenience of the Wheatstone staff
+- Staff Debriefing: a 1-2 hour review conducted either in-person or online and scheduled within two weeks of the camp at the earliest convenience of the Wheatstone staff

-Interning mentors are invited to attend the conference staff after-party, though attendance is not required.
+Mentor interns are invited to attend the camp staff after-party, though attendance is not required.

-Interning mentors are also encouraged but not required to continue relationships with students beyond the summer conference.
-Interns who elect to do so are not serving as an agent of Wheatstone Ministries.
+Mentor interns are also encouraged but not required to continue relationships with students beyond the summer camp.
+Interns who elect to do so are not serving as agents of Wheatstone Ministries.

 Wheatstone Ministries seeks internship applicants who are exemplars of their peer group, exhibiting strong interpersonal and spiritual potentials.